rafaelreisramos/nextjs-boilerplate/README.md

 This is a [Next.js](https://nextjs.org/) boilerplate based in a course called [React Avançado](https://reactavancado.com.br/).

-It is a more generic one (without [Storybook](https://storybook.js.org/)) and can be used as a starter point for any [React](https://reactjs.org/) project based on Next.js.
+It is a more generic one (without [Storybook](https://storybook.js.org/)) and can be used as a starting point for any [React](https://reactjs.org/) project based on Next.js.

 ## What is inside?